robotframework/robotframework/doc/releasenotes/rf-7.5.rst

         Raises:
             ValueError: When `second` is False.

         Documentation can continue here after the [Google Style] documentation sections.
-        Well, actually documentation is accepted *also* between the section.
+It would be accepted *also* between the sections.

+        Examples using real Robot Framework syntax are pretty cool:

+        ```robotframework
+        *** Test Cases ***
+        This succeeds
+            Example    42

+        This fails
+            Example    1    second=False
+        ```

         [Google Style]: https://google.github.io/styleguide/pyguide.html#383-functions-and-methods
         """